How to calculate a ROM estimate and when to use it

 Use the rough order of magnitude as an estimation technique for when you don’t have a lot of clarity about the project budget.

 It’s used in the early stages of work, to establish the estimate cost with the information you have.
-It builds in a lot of variance, so if you can’t create an accurate estimate because you don’t have all the detail (which is… always before you’ve done the planning), the ROM figure will give you a ballpark estimate based on best guesses and with plenty of hedging built in.
+It builds in a lot of variance, so if you can’t create an accurate estimate because you don’t have all the detail (which is… always before you’ve done the planning), the ROM pricing will give you a ballpark estimate based on best guesses and with plenty of hedging built in.

 Why would you use an estimate that’s so vague?